VA Sunshine Healthcare Network

 Hurricane Tips for Veterans and Families

-Hurricane Season is June 1 – November 30.
+Hurricane Season continues until November 30.
 Never underestimate the value of being prepared!
 Check out the information below to learn more about hurricanes, hazards associated with hurricanes and what you can do to prepare.

 Download the VISN 8 Hurricane Preparedness Guide for Veterans and Families TODAY!